Azure-Samples/active-directory-javascript-singlepageapp-angular/README.md

 ## Prerequisites

-- [Node.js](https://nodejs.org/en/) must be installed to run this sample.
+[Node.js](https://nodejs.org/en/) must be installed to run this sample.
-- [Angular CLI](https://cli.angular.io/) must be installed to run this sample.

 ## Setup